victorst79/DWEC/README.md

 ## Worksheet#8

 - Capture video through your webcam and show it on the web.

 - Do the same but now only for the audio.

+# Unit 3

+## Worksheet#1

+- 2- Create a website from which the launch of a 6-sided die is simulated.
+To do this, define a "launch" function that returns a random number between 1 and 6.

+- 3- To show that everyone should have a similar probability, improve the previous web so that a simulation of 6000 runs can be generated, showing at the end the number of occurrences of each of the values.

+- 6- Create a function to calculate powers in a recursive way.

+- 7- Create a function that calculates the factorial of a given number.
+To check this, design a website that shows the factorial for the values from 1 to 10.